petelindgren/FastAPIAuth/README.md

   - The container name "<container>" is already in use

     >docker: Error response from daemon: Conflict.
-The container name "/hello-world-simple" is already in use by container "c5bf6fcac2c3ab0abe0ffd5bd409c2fcc92c5e721528506fcaddf696dc30148b".
+The container name "/hello-world-singlefile" is already in use by container "c5bf6fcac2c3ab0abe0ffd5bd409c2fcc92c5e721528506fcaddf696dc30148b".
 You have to remove (or rename) that container to be able to reuse that name.

     1. Remove existing container

        ```sh
-       docker container rm hello-world-simple
+       docker container rm dockerfile-singlefile-container
        ```

        Command Line Output

         >```
-        >$ docker container rm hello-world-simple
+        >$ docker container rm dockerfile-singlefile-container
-        >hello-world-simple
+        >dockerfile-singlefile-container
         >```

     2. Re-run the Docker Image in Container

         ```sh
-        docker run -d --name hello-world-simple docker-simple
+        docker run -d --name dockerfile-singlefile-container dockerfile-singlefile-image
         ```

 ## Docker